EveryVoiceTTS/EveryVoice/Contributing.md

 Hints for maintainers and contributors with merge privileges.

-Once your PR touching submodules has been apporved in all the repos, you have to merge it in the submodules first and then in the top-level repo.
+Once your PR touching submodules has been approved in all the repos, you have to merge it in the submodules first and then in the top-level repo.
 But you can make your life easier by performing fast-forward merges on all the submodule PRs.

 **Note: Doing a fast-forward merge is not possible from the GitHub UI**: "Rebase and merge" will replay the history or a PR, creating a new sha1 for each commit in the PR.
 "Squash and merge" will replace all the PR commits by one new commit.
 "Create a merge commit" is self-explanatory, but will result in a new commit.